MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/teams.md

 {{Manually Enter Remove-TeamTargetingHierarchy Description Here}}

 ### [Set-CsTeamsEventsPolicy](Set-CsTeamsEventsPolicy.md)
-Allows you to configure options for customizing Teams events experiences.
+Allows you to configure options for customizing Teams Events experiences.
 Note that this policy is currently still in preview.

 ### [Set-Team](Set-Team.md)
 {{Manually Enter Set-Team Description Here}}